MicrosoftDocs/common-data-model-and-service/powerapps/control-data-table.md

 The Data table control lets you show a dataset in a tabular format that includes column headers for each field that is visualized.
 As the maker, you have full control over the fields that are shown from the data source and the order that the fields appear in.
 The Data table control maintains a **Selected** property that, like the Gallery, points to the single row that is currently selected.
 Therefore, the Data table can be linked to other controls.

 ## Capabilities
+The Data table control is a relatively recent addition to PowerApps and will be evolving its capabilities over time.
+This section will highlight items that are supported as well as those that are known not to be currently supported based on the latest release.

 ### What's supported
 + Read-only data
 + Single row selection
 + Connected data sources

-### What's currently in the roadmap
+### What's not supported currently
 + Support for static data sources
 + Support for customizing a column, including column widths, texts, and styling
 + Support for hyperlinks inside the Data table
++ Use of Data table inside Form controls
++ Ability to change the height of all the rows
++ Copy/paste of the Data table control
 + Support for showing images in the Data table
-+ Use of Data table inside Form controls
++ Ability to show fields from related entities
 + Built-in filter/sort support from the Data table column headings
++ Use of Data table inside the Gallery control
 + Editing data in the Data table
 + Selection of multiple rows

-### What's not supported
+### Known bugs
-+ Use of Data table inside the Gallery control
++ Use of the FirstN function in the Data table Items property
++ Resetting of the field list after modifying the Items property
++ Losing connection to the data source after modifying the Items property for some connectors

 ## Key properties